1. basic issues

 different company forms.
 As an example, here are 2 extremes:

-Example 1: A single person has the majority of the shares of a company and alone decides which shareholder
+Example 1: A single person has the majority of the shares of a company and alone decides

 4.4 chairperson of a SB